Italy in March: weather, best destinations and tips. All you need to know for a perfect trip [Updated for 2026]

 Tuscany and its rolling hills go through a magical time in March.

-On a sunny day, you can enjoy the stunning rolling hills of this area, go for long days of sightseeing and even sit in the sun on one of the many Tuscany beaches.
+On a sunny day, you can enjoy the stunning rolling hills of this area, go for long days of sightseeing and drives.

 On colder and rainy days, you can visit Tuscany’s infinite museums and warm up with the local food (wonderfully warming in winter) and, of course, indulge in the region’s wines.